Porthtowan: Wheal Towan

 Wheal Towan was one of Cornwall's most prolific 18th century copper mines.
 In 1772, women and girls worked at the mines, earning 4 to 6 d per day.
-In 1809 Wheal Towan had a cobbing shed which was a building used to break the ore up with a pointed hammer weighing up to 4 pounds.
+In 1809 Wheal Towan had a cobbing shed which was a building used to break the ore up with a pointed hammer weighing up to four pounds.
 Teenage girls (bal maidens) sat on low benches and broke the ore to remove the rock and break the ore into small pieces.
 It was a loud and difficult task, but not as difficult as bucking which came next; this required the ore to be broken down into a powder or granules with a flat-ended cast iron hammer.

-Some time before 1826 the mine resulted in £130,000 profit, having been mined to a depth of 150 fathoms.
+Sometime before 1826 the mine resulted in £130,000 profit, having been mined to a depth of 150 fathoms.
 It was then closed until 1826.
 Two 80-inch cylinder steam engines called Wilson's engine from the engineer Samuel Grose (1791–1866) were used in 1826 to drain the mine.
 The monthly output between January 1827 and March 1828 from the engine ranged from 48.9 to 84.2 million 94 pound bushels.

 It was also known as West Wheal Towan (1850–1867), Lelant Wheal Towan and West Wheal Lucy (1872).
 During the period he owned it, the mine provided Thomas Daniell (1715-1793) with an income estimated at the time as a "guinea a minute".
 His son Ralph Allen Daniell acquired the Trelissick estate, but in 1835 his son Thomas was declared bankrupt.

 The first underground steam engine was built in Wheal Towan in 1785.
 It was reopened in 1872 as West Wheal Lucy and abandoned soon after.

 The only remains on the surface are burrows created from the mine's operations.
 The burrows head in the direction of Towan Cross.